nexus-rpc/nexus-rpc-gen/README.md

 nexus-rpc-gen --lang ts --out-file my-out-file.ts my-service.nexusrpc.yaml
 ```

-This will generate a `my-out-file.ts` coed file from the given YAML definition file.
+This will generate a `my-out-file.ts` code file from the given YAML definition file.
 See [samples](samples) for what
 output may look like in different languages.

 ## Definition File